gytis-ivaskevicius/LimitlessUI/README.md

 7. Text1, Text2, Text3 - Text of labels.
 8. Text1Color, Text2Color, Text3Color - Colors of labels.
 9. Font1, Font2, Font3 - Fonts of labels.
+10. IgnoreHeight - If False: "Increase progressBar radius as long as height allows".
 ### Notes:
 For updating labels method "UpdateText" should be used UNLESS there is a need to update only one label.